kyma-project/website/content/blog-posts/2023-02-08-change-of-api-gateway-architecture/index.md

 ## Where are we heading?

 Our goal is to provide a component that will enable users to expose their workloads reliably and securely.
 The research we conducted on available solutions convinced us that it is time to part ways with ORY stack and start using Istio - the component which Kyma already provides.
-The APIRule JWT handler's implementation based on ORY Oauthkeeper Rule will be replaced with the implementation based on Istio Authorization Policy and RequestAuthentication CRs.
+The APIRule JWT handler's implementation based on ORY Oauthkeeper Rule will be replaced with the implementation based on Istio AuthorizationPolicy and RequestAuthentication CRs.
 APIRule OAuth2 handler's implementation will be replaced with Istio's external authorization functionality utilizing the oauth2-proxy component.

   ![API Gateway future dependancies](./api-gateway-future-deps.png)